Commandants of the U.S. Air Force Test Pilot School

 The commanding officer of the U.S. Air Force Test Pilot School (USAF TPS) is known as its Commandant.
-The commandant manages the school which is a military unit that operates in a distinctly academic atmosphere.
-The position is usually held by a colonel selected by the Air Force Materiel Command (AFMC) commander although this authority may be delegated to the commander of the Air Force Flight Test Center (AFFTC).
+The commandant leads the school which combines Air Force Materiel Command's (AFMC) most complex flying unit encompassing nearly 4,000 flight hours in over 30 aircraft types annually, and Air University's (AU) most demanding Master of Science degree encompassing over 50 credit hours.
+The position is usually held by a colonel selected by the AFMC commander although this authority may be delegated to the commander of the Air Force Test Center (AFTC).
 The commandant oversees all flying training, academic instruction, budgeting, and curriculum administration at the school.
 The commandant also chairs a board of officers that selects the school's students.
 The selection board consists of flight test squadron commanders with a majority of the board members being TPS graduates.
-The commandant determines enrollment requirements and associated schedules.
 Every three years, the commandant conducts a review of the school's curriculum with participation from flight test squadrons, the U.S. Naval TPS, and operational squadrons.

+The school's mission is to "create test leaders, develop school staff and conduct test research to accelerate multidomain capabilities to the warfighter."
+Its vision is "testers, leaders, thinkers and innovators in the mold of Jimmy Doolittle."
+Its ethos is "credible, adaptable, warfighter-focused."
+The school has three courses: the Flight Test Course (FTC), the Space Test Course (STC), and the Enlisted Test Course (ETC).
+The FTC develops Experimental Test Pilots, Experimental Flight Test Engineers, Experimental Test Remotely Piloted Aircraft Pilots, and Experimental Test Combat Systems Officers.
+The STC develops Space Test Engineers and the ETC develops Enlisted Testers across a wide range of Air Force Specialty Codes.
+In total, the school graduates approximately 90 students each year.